May 22, 1998

 October 30, 1998

 New Orleans, Louisiana

-It started in New Orleans, a city with one of the highest rates of gun crime in the nation: the mayor held a press conference, and announced that he was suing an array of gun manufacturers — including Colt, Sturm & Ruger, Beretta and Smith & Wesson — in addition to a number of Louisiana pawn shops.
+It started in a city with one of the highest rates of gun crime in the nation: the mayor of New Orleans called a press conference, and announced that he was suing an array of gun manufacturers — including Colt, Sturm & Ruger, Beretta and Smith & Wesson — in addition to a number of Louisiana pawn shops.
 On behalf of the municipality of New Orleans, he alleged that the defendants were “companies and organizations who manufacture, distribute, promote, market, sell and/or instruct in the use of firearms,” which were being sold without “the means to prevent [the gun from] being fired by unauthorized users,” and other safety features.
 It was as a result of these failures, the mayor claimed, that his city was left to “pay out large sums of money” for emergency services to victims of gun crime, while also suffering a loss of “substantial tax revenue due to lost productivity.”

 Two weeks later, a second legal skirmish erupted, in Chicago: announcing the city’s lawsuit against 23 gun manufacturers, 12 local gun dealers, as well as a number of middle-men distributors, the mayor declared, “We are going to hit them where it hurts, in the wallet.”
 Handguns had already been effectively banned within Chicago city limits since 1982, but the ban wasn’t working; the mayor alleged that the gun industry “created a public nuisance” by knowingly making and distributing handguns to dealers in the suburbs surrounding their city, who in turn would sell them to Chicago residents.
 “This is not a product-liability suit,” he said.
 “The problem is the guns work all too well.”